mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 ###  Types of accounting changes
 2. Change in accounting estimate

-e.g., change in the estimated useful life of a depreciable asset, inventory obsolescence, uncollectible accounts receivable, warranty obligations, etc.
+e.g., change in the estimated useful life of a depreciable asset, uncollectible receivable, warranty obligations, etc.

 If managers update their beliefs about the future, they should update their estimates: economic crisis and allowance of doubtful accounts.

 <!--
 By their very nature, the estimates are approximations of unknown future conditions, so it is not surprising that they are subject to change
 -->
-The change should be reflected in the financial statements prospectively (so no restatement of prior periods is required).
+The change should be reflected in the financial statements **prospectively** (so no restatement of prior periods is required).

-However, the effects should be disclosed in the footnotes of the financial statements.

 ---
 ### Analysis of accounting changes: